EarlGray/hasm/README.md

 HASM
 ====

-HASM is an x86 32-bit assembler which tries to mimic GAS.
+HASM is an x86 32-bit assembler compatible with GAS.

-For now, it supports only few commands and requires input in terms of Haskell types:
+For now, it supports only few commands:

     **HASM**> OpPush (OpndReg RegEAX)
     50